4 steps for navigating organizational changes

 - What are the behavioral and skill fits/gaps in our current workforce?

-2. Lay the groundwork
+2. Lay the groundwork for partnership through communication

 At the core of any successful change initiative is a strong partnership between HR and senior leadership.
 Working together, this coalition can identify and prepare the change management resources to establish and communicate a clear vision, manage culture shift, conduct strategic workforce planning and reduce interpersonal conflict.